W-A-I-L-A-W-8/redesign/_projects/2024-05-21-drag-drop-page-builder.md

 ---
 title: Designing a page builder people will love
-subtitle: Reimagining an outdated HTML builder as an accessible drag and drop brand page creator.
+subtitle: Reimagining an outdated HTML builder as a human centred drag and drop brand page creator.
 date: 2021-06-30 00:00:00
-description: A journey to transform a HTML builder into an intuitive, accessible drag and drop page builder that makes web page creation enjoyable and simple for all.
+description: A journey to transform a HTML builder into an intuitive drag and drop page builder that makes web page creation enjoyable and simple for all.
 Everyone can create stunning pages with ease.
 featured_image: DnD_1.jpg
 accent_color: "#A88CC8"
 gallery_images: